 • chronic respiratory failure;

-• light heart syndrome;
+• pulmonary heart syndrome;

 • hypochromic anemia.

-1. Essential pulmonary hemosiderosis
+1. Essential pulmonary hemosiderosis,

-2. Hereditary hemochromatosis
+2. Hereditary hemochromatosis,

 5. Idiopathic hemosiderosis.

-The disease develops in persons having:
+The disease develops in individuals who have:

 • Hematological problems - hemolytic anemia, leukemia,